Ukulele and Arthrosis: How To Play Without Pain

 If a chord is too painful, look for an alternative shape.

 Don’t force your fingers into tricky positions.
 Start with easy two-finger chords.
-You can still play beautiful music with simple shapes.
+You can still play beautiful music with simple shapes, and build confidence step by step.

 Feel free to ask me.